hgmauri/sample-httpclientfactory-polly/README.md

-# HttpClientFactory in .NET Core 3.1
+# HttpClientFactory in .NET 5.0